Azure/open-service-broker-azure/docs/developing.md

 ```

 Next create a service principal (service account) in your Azure Active Directory
 tenant.
-This is the identity that the Azure Service Broker will use when
+This is the identity that the Open Service Broker for Azure will use when
 authenticating to Azure endpoints.

 ```console